teohxuen/website/content/report/final_report.md

 ![Labelled Components on BTB](btpcomponents.png)
 ##### Figure 28: Labelled Components on BTB

-BTB Schematics are in Appendix A.
+The BTB schematics are provided in Appendix A.

 ### 7.2.3 Data Flow